osxmidi/LinVst/README.md

 ## Common Problems/Possible Fixes

+To uninstall vst's that have been installed, open a Terminal and enter "wine uninstaller" (without the quotes) and hit Enter.

 For performance setup see https://github.com/osxmidi/LinVst/tree/master/Realtime-Audio-Config

 If window resizing does not work, then after a resize the UI needs to be closed and then reopened for the new window size to take effect.